mongodb/specifications/source/server-discovery-and-monitoring/server-monitoring.rst

    both network and command errors`_).
 For CMAP compliant drivers, clearing the pool MUST be synchronized with marking the server as Unknown (see `Why synchronize clearing a server's pool with updating the topology?`_).
-If this was a network timeout error, then the pool MUST be cleared with closeInUseConnections = true (see `Why does the pool need to support closing in use connections as part of its clear logic?`_)
+If this was a network timeout error, then the pool MUST be cleared with interruptInUseConnections = true (see `Why does the pool need to support closing in use connections as part of its clear logic?`_)
 #.
 If this was a network error and the server was in a known state before the